-The second alignment runs along Margary's route to the south-west of Llandeiniolen rectory (PRN 17833) and can be traced for 390m; a footpath follows the same alignment for a further 600m. .
+The second alignment runs along Margary's route to the south-west of Llandeiniolen rectory (PRN 17833 and photograph SNP 2/10/86 5186165) and can be traced for 390m; a footpath follows the same alignment for a further 600m.
 Margary recorded that traces of the road had been found here and this length of earthwork has been reported as being visible in low light by a local resident in recent years.
 The excavations in 1966 suggest that this is a natural feature but it may be worth reassessing the results.
 Roman roads have been shown to be difficult to recognise in section particularly in improved pasture.
 A section cut through the possible road near Druid (SJ033431) in improved pasture by Hugh Toller in 2003 was defined only by small side ditches and a thin layer of gravel on a slight agger of clay.
 The excavators at Llandeiniolen may well have been expecting something more substantial.
+The possible road on the aerial photograph was visible because of the low light angle, it is almost impossible to see on the ground in average light.

 The third possible alignment is just to the north of Ty'n-llwyn near Glasynfryn.
-A linear earthwork is clearly visible on the aerial photographs, running for 1km through improved pasture (PRN 17834).
+A linear earthwork is clearly visible on the aerial photographs, running for 1km through improved pasture (PRN 17834 and photograph SNP 3/10/86 5286041).
 Despite several field visits this cannot be clearly traced on the ground, although a very low earthwork is visible in places.
-A Possible continuation in the form of a cropmark close to Tynyffridd (PRN 17835) is slightly less convincing and takes the line 1km to the south of the Ty Coch milestone (not found in situ).
+A study of the early map evidence shows that this area was heavily improved in the late 19th century.
+A completely different field system to the present is shown on the tithe map of 1841 and the feature identified on the aerial photograph corresponds to an isolated alignment of straight field boundaries that are unlikely to be linked to the Roman road.
+This cropmark can now be discounted as a candidate for the line of the Roman road.